zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql_tune/tuning.md

 `innodb_buffer_pool_size` is one of the most important configuration parameters that can be set.
 It determines how much memory can be used to store indexes and table data.
 It's a cache that improves read/write latency and relieves pressure on storage.
 The [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/innodb-buffer-pool.html) suggests this be set to up to 80% of total system memory.
 Our testing is in agreement with this recommendation, but we also found that going lower (50%-70%) seemed sufficient too.
 In any case, going significantly larger than the default of 128MB is a good idea.

+Other memory related configurations that could be worth exploring are the [Buffer Pool Prefetching](https://dev.mysql.com/doc/refman/8.0/en/innodb-performance-read_ahead.html) configurations.
+In our experimentation, we found some modest performance gains by decreasing the `innodb_read_ahead_threshold` a little.
+The default is very conservative and will result in very little to no prefetching.
+Some workloads may benefit from being less conservative.
+Aside from that, we found that turning on random prefetch (`innodb_random_read_ahead`) doesn't seem to help, and in fact, hurts performance.
+In any case, it is up to the reader to experiment with these parameters under their use case.
+Results could be different from ours.

 ### Logging and Disk Flush Behavior

 ```